Getting a Mortgage on a Concrete House

 FAQs

-Yes, they can be but it depends on how appealing it is based on the renovations you’ve made, its location etc.
+Yes, they can, but it depends on how appealing the property is based on the renovations you’ve made, its location, etc.

-There will be a particular niche for your property, meaning the pool of willing buyers is smaller.
-This doesn’t mean you won’t be able to sell your property though.
+Your property will be in a particular niche, meaning the pool of willing buyers will be smaller.
+However, this doesn’t mean you won’t be able to sell your property.

-If you buy a concrete home you will need to get specialist insurance.
-Maintenance can be more involved and the pool of suitable contractors is smaller, so it may be worthwhile looking into the cost and availability of insurers before buying.
+If you buy a concrete home, you will need to get specialist insurance.
+Maintenance can be more involved, and the pool of suitable contractors is smaller, so looking into the cost and availability of insurers before buying may be worthwhile.

 Yes!
 It’s always recommended to get a survey before buying a property, but even more so when buying non-standard construction buildings.

-Surveyor feedback can make a significant difference to the mortgage provider’s decision and offer.
-Using a specialist surveyor who is familiar with the type of property you are purchasing could help.
+Surveyor feedback can significantly affect the mortgage provider’s decision and offer.
+Using a specialist surveyor familiar with the type of property you are purchasing could help.

 Ask A Quick Question